How to Access Rapid Testing

 You can collect rapid test kits from a number of local sites in Sutton.
 You do not need to book an appointment but please check opening times before you go as some sites are only open in the afternoon

 You can order a pack of 7 kits to be delivered to your home.
-Use the link here to order online or if you cannot order online, call 119 (lines are open 7am to 11pm and calls are free)
+Order online or call 119 (lines are open 7am to 11pm and calls are free)

 To get a rapid test at a testing site